 How we know when we’re ready to start again?

 Everyone is different and each trauma or injury too.
-Be prepared to go on takes time and there’s no a particular rule, you must learn to connect with your inner and listen to the signals coming from your “self”.
+Be prepared to go on takes time and there’s no a particular rule, you must learn to connect with your inner and listen to the signals coming from your “ego”.

 However, generally, a person is ready to move forward when meets at least two of the following conditions: